|

 I will explain the process for those unfamiliar with these old machines.
 First thing to remember is that in the early 1980s there was

-not a world wide web and personal computers were nothing like we have today.
+not a world wide web and personal computers were not a thing like we have today.
 My first computer was a Comador Vic 20 with about 5 K of memory and no midi ports.
 (Midi is an acronym for Musical Instrument Digital Interface.)
 To get midi you had to buy the Comador 64 that came out some time later.
 My Vic 20 had a cassette interface for saving programs on to an audio cassette tape, no floppy or hard disk.
-This meant you spent hours of programing to get the machine to do something and then when you tried to save the program to tape it wouldn't work half the time and you lost your program!
+This meant you spent hours of programing to get the machine to do something interesting and then when you tried to save the program to tape it wouldn't work half the time and you lost your program!

 Both of my main midi synthesizers the Yamaha TX7 and Sequential Circuits Prophet-5 have a similar cassette interface.
 I have had very good luck with the Prophet saving Sysex (System Exclusive data) to cassette tape.
 In fact I have to because it will only send one patch or (sound) at a time over the midi cable as SysEx, there is no implementation for a bulk dump from the Prophet.
 The Yamaha TX7 is another story completely, all thought it has a DIN connector on the back of the unit for connection to a standard cassette tape machine I have never used it.
-Sending SysEx over the Midi cables is far faster and more certin.
-Plus you can save thousands of patch set-ups on your computer and instantly transfer them to your synth at will all be it 32 patches at a time with the TX7.
+Sending SysEx over the Midi cables is far faster and more certain.
+Plus you can save thousands of patch setups on your computer and instantly transfer them to your synth at will all be it 32 patches at a time with the TX7 synth.
 There is even a way to do this with computer midi sequencers like Cakewalk so that your particular patch settings or voices are stored with the midi music file and transferred when you play the file.
 The other advantage to transferring SysEx over the midi cables is that you can use a MIDI Librarian/Editor application to store, index, search files and edit Banks of patches by moving patches from one bank to another or with some of the more powerful editors you can even create new sounds from the program on your computer and load these to your synth.

 I have provided a few links below to several sources of SysEx files for the TX7 these will work on the DX7 keyboard as well.
 The files are compressed in ZIP format, so you will need to unzip them with Winzip after you down load them.